ameyanatu/ameyanatu/ReadMe.md

 <br />

 hi, i'm Ameya Natu, I am Software Development Engineer in Test (SDET) from India, I have a strong background in software development and a passion for quality assurance.
 I have experience in both manual and automated testing, as well as experience in several programming languages such as JavaScript, Python.
-I am familiar with test automation frameworks such as Selenium, Appium, and JUnit.
+I am familiar with test automation frameworks such as Robot Framework, PlayWright, Selenium.
 I have a solid understanding of Agile methodologies and have experience working in Scrum teams.
 I am also experienced in using Git and Github for version control and collaboration.
 I am constantly learning new technologies and methodologies to improve my skills and stay up-to-date with the latest industry trends.

 i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.